Slevinski/slevinski.github.io/series/foundations/entries/the-shape-of-writing/essay.md

 - datasets
 - long-term infrastructure

-Here again, the gap is two-layered: technical infrastructure for text and tools, and human infrastructure for continuity, adoption, and stewardship.
+Here, `infrastructure gap` includes both technical layers such as text models, fonts, editors, corpora, and software, and human layers such as continuity, teaching, adoption, stewardship, and publication practice.

 ## Comparative cases